Up Your Game

 3. Cutting Out the Low-to-High Cross-Court Attack

-As the pro game evolves, we see more cross-court attacks, but Mari warns that amateurs are often applying this strategy at the wrong times.
+As the pro game evolves, we see more cross-court attacks.
+This particular pickleball strategy mistake, however, shows up when amateurs apply the tactic at the wrong times.

 Specifically, she sees players trying to attack balls that are low to the ground, hitting from low to high across the court.
 This is a recipe for disaster because a low-to-high trajectory usually means the ball is rising as it crosses the net, making it an easy target for a ready opponent.